 Select Workshops Carefully

 Making sure that you are attending the workshops that address your needs will also ensure that you are surrounded by colleagues and industry experts who are interested and experienced with the same issues.
-With more than 100 workshop sessions on over 60 trending topics, its easy to feel like you might miss something.
+With more than 100 workshop sessions on over 60 trending topics, it’s easy to feel like you might miss something.
 This year, there are more digital marketing-related workshops than ever, plus sessions on dealer/executive needs, employee recruiting and retention, legal and regulatory updates, fixed operations and more.
-Stay tuned for the full workshop schedule details coming soon!

 Connect Through Technology